jacobcode01/AutoIQ/README.md

 ## Overview
 - Built and deployed an end-to-end machine learning pipeline to predict used car prices from real-world data.
-- Collected and cleaned 2,800+ used car records from Cars24 using Selenium and BeautifulSoup.
+- Collected and cleaned 2,800+ used car listings from Cars24 using Selenium and BeautifulSoup.
 - Optimized dataset memory usage by 90% through downcasting data types and converting to Parquet format.
 - Trained models with Scikit-learn Pipelines & ColumnTransformer to avoid data leakage.
 - Deployed the machine learning model as an API using FastAPI on Render.
-- Built a HTML/CSS/JS frontend hosted on GitHub Pages to interact with the REST API and display predictions.
+- Built an HTML/CSS/JS frontend hosted on GitHub Pages to interact with the REST API and display predictions.
 - Containerized the entire application using Docker and pushed to Docker Hub for reproducibility.

 <hr>